-The Committee purpose is to develop and maintain an admissions program that will provide the School with students who are representatives of the community and are adequately prepared to pursue the course of study and to develop and maintain educational standards for the promotion and graduation of students.
+The purpose of the Committee is to develop and maintain an admissions program that will provide the School with students who are representatives of the community and are adequately prepared to pursue the course of study and to develop and maintain educational standards for the promotion and graduation of students.

-Curriculum Committee
+• Curriculum Committee

-The Curriculum Committee purpose is to serve as a steering committee on matters pertaining to curriculum development, evaluation, and revision.
+The purpose of the Curriculum Committee is to serve as a steering committee on matters pertaining to curriculum development, evaluation, and revision.